SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 this syntax probably looks familiar to you.
 Unlike those languages,
 this line of Swift code is a complete program.
-There is no need to import a standard library for functionaly like input/output or string handling.
+There is no need to import a standard library for functionality like input/output or string handling.
 The first statement at global scope is used as entry point for the program, so there is no need for a ``main`` function.

-..
-TODO: Also notice that there are no semicolons.
+Also notice that there are no semicolons.
-   You can use semicolons to separate two statements on a single line.
+You can use semicolons to separate two statements on a single line, but otherwise there is no need to mark the end of a statement.

 The rest of this tour show you examples of how to accomplish a variety of programming tasks in Swift